geekyshow1/GeekyShowsNotes/Deploy_Laravel.md

 | AAAA  | @     | Your Remote Server IPv6 |
 | AAAA  | www   | Your Remote Server IPv6 |

+- Important: If your project have user uploaded files and you have create symbolic link then Delete the storage folder which is inside your-project-folder/public/ Because It will not work on Live Server.
+You will have to create symbolic link again on live server.
 - On Local Windows Machine Make Your Project Folder a Zip File using any of the software e.g. winzip
 - Open Command Prompt
 - Copy Zip File from Local Windows Machine to Linux Remote Server